-The Board continues to closely monitor the situation and the impact on the performance of the loan portfolios held by the Group.
+The Board continues to closely monitor the impact of COVID-19 and the emerging risk from the evolving lack of visibility of macro risk to the performance of the loan portfolio held by the Group.
 The Board receives updates on a regular basis from Funding Circle on current delinquency and default trends by geographic exposure.
-The Risk Committee also reviews a comprehensive range of other risks that may be impacted by COVID-19.
+The Risk Committee also reviews a comprehensive range of other risks that may be impacted by COVID-19 and emerging economic risks.

-During the year, the impact of COVID-19 led to the use of forbearance measures for eligible borrowers, including short term payment plans and payment holidays, to assist creditworthy borrowers whose businesses suffered a short-term liquidity shock as a result of the ongoing pandemic environment.
-As at 30 June 2020, 15% of the combined portfolio by outstanding principal was on forbearance measures through either a partial payment plan or payment holiday, with almost half of those on partial payment plans.
-Forbearance measures continue to be offered for borrowers directly impacted by COVID-19, with 2% of the combined portfolio by outstanding principal on forbearance as at 31 March 2021.
+From 2020, the impact of the COVID-19 pandemic led to the use of forbearance measures for eligible borrowers, including short term payment plans and payment holidays, to assist creditworthy borrowers whose businesses suffered a short-term liquidity shock as a result of the ongoing pandemic environment.

-Borrowers that went on forbearance measures implemented by Funding Circle have demonstrated resilient performance since coming off their plan, with 92% of the combined portfolio by outstanding principal making full contractual repayments as of 31 March 2021.
+Borrowers that went on forbearance measures implemented by Funding Circle have demonstrated resilient performance since coming off their plan.
 The directors have seen a large proportion of borrowers returning to making full contractual repayments which has assisted in the stronger than expected performance by each of the portfolios in the latter stages of the year.
+All forbearance measures have been discontinued as businesses go back to normal operations.